What I wish someone had told me before my first class

 In recent years, there have been more innovations in how life drawing sessions run.
 I’ve heard of classes with multiple models located around the space, and artists walking around and drawing.
 Sometimes, the class will be about specific exercises, for example drawing a model that is in constant motion or drawing only the negative space around the pose – there’s a lot of potential variations designed to broaden your drawing horizons.

-Just recently, we went to a life drawing session held in an actual skip – check it out.
+Just recently, we went to a life drawing session held in an actual skip.

 What if I’m rubbish at drawing?